The LSST Dark Energy Science Collaboration (DESC) Science Requirements Document: Change Record

-For forecasting, we assume a $w$CDM cosmology.
-Following \citet{2017MNRAS.470.2100K} table 1, we fit for the following seven parameters.
-Our forecasts use the Fisher matrix formalism, with relatively uninformative Gaussian priors.
-The fiducial parameter values and $\sigma$ of the Gaussian prior are listed in parenthesis: $\Omega_m$ $(0.3156; 0.2)$; $\sigma_8$ (0.831; 0.14); $n_s$ (0.9645; 0.08); $w_0$ (-1.0; 0.8); $w_a$ (0.0; 2.0); $\Omega_b$ (0.0492; 0.006); $h$ (0.6727; 0.063).
-The supernova forecasts have one additional prior imposed within CosmoSIS: $w_0 + w_a < 1$, i.e., $w(a)<0$ for all $a$.
 We show parameter constraints in the ($X,Y$) plane for any pairs of parameters as $(\Delta X, \Delta Y)$ after subtracting off the fiducial values, to de-emphasize our choice of fiducial values (which do have some impact on the forecasts).
 Note that we are fixing the neutrino mass $m_\nu=0$ for the forecasts in the baseline analysis even though neutrinos have mass.
 This is for the sake of expediency: fixing the neutrino mass to a nonzero value should have little impact on the $(w_0, w_a)$ constraints while inflating the run-time by a factor of $\sim 2$.
 For future DESC~SRD versions, it may be worth revisiting this choice.
 Also, this forecast does not allow for curvature, unlike the forecasts in the DETF report.
 In principle, this means that our comparison of FoMs against ones from that report is overly optimistic.
 However, this is only important for supernovae, not the other probes and not the joint forecast\footnote{To quote from the DETF report: ``Setting the spatial curvature of the Universe to zero greatly strengthens the dark energy constraints from supernovae, but has a modest impact on the other techniques once a dark-energy parameterization is selected.
 When techniques are combined, setting the spatial curvature of the Universe to zero makes little difference to constraints on parameterized dark energy, because the curvature is one of the parameters well determined by a multi-technique approach.''}.
 Since our primary concern is the joint forecast, we do not attempt to account for this over-optimism in the comparison of the supernova forecasts against those from Stage III.